Dimi-nutive/Dimi-nutive/README.md

 - :telescope: Python and HtmL are my expertise.
 - :seedling: A Web and bot developer

-- :zap: In my free time, I solve problems on StackOverflow, read tech articles and play games.
+- :zap: In my free time, I solve problems on StackOverflow, play typeracer, read tech articles :)

 - :mailbox:How to reach me: Gmail - akulchaudhary07@gmail.com